privatenumber/pkgroll/README.md

 	Compiling dependencies will make sure new syntax & features are downgraded to support the same environments.
 And also prevent any unexpected changes from sneaking in during installation.

-- **Type dependencies** must be declared in the `dependencies` object in  `package.json` for it to be resolved by the consumer.
+- **Type dependencies** must be declared in the `dependencies` object in `package.json`, instead of `devDependencies`, to be resolved by the consumer.

-	This can be unintuitive because types are a development enhancement and also adds installation bloat.
-Bundling filters out unused types and allows type dependencies to be declared in `devDependencies`.
+This may seem counterintuitive because types are a development enhancement.
+By bundling them in with your package, you remove the need for an external type dependency.
+Additionally, bundling only keeps the types that are actually used which helps minimize unnecessary bloat.

 - **Minification** strips dead-code, comments, white-space, and shortens variable names.